ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Variant.md

 ##### biosample_id

-* The identifier ("biosample.id") of the biosample this variant was reported from.
+* The optional identifier ("biosample.id") of the biosample this variant was reported from.
 This is a shortcut to using the variant -> callset -> biosample chaining.
 * example:

 ```